PeramatoG/Label-Colors-GMA3/README.md

 4. The plugin:
    - Iterates through the requested preset range in Pool 4.
    - Reads RGB values via `GetPresetData`.
-   - Computes the nearest color name in the selected table.
+   - Converts RGB values to HSV and computes a weighted squared distance in HSV space to each entry in the selected color table.
-   - Prints the match in the System Monitor and renames each non-empty preset.
+   - Picks the name with the smallest distance and applies `Label Preset 4.X "Name"`.

 If a preset is empty or does not contain valid RGB data, the plugin prints a message and skips it.